Uver999/MonkeyType-Themes/README.md

 - Navigate to [MonkeyType](https://monkeytype.com).

-- Click the extension in your address bar.
+- Click the Stylus extension in your address bar.

 - Click "Write style for: monkeytype.com" (not "monkeytype.com/this_URL").